BLACK FRIDAY SALE – 33% off European breakdown cover in France*

 European Driving Kit will have most of the items you need.
 Read more about what you need when driving in France.

-Yes, you can drive in France with a UK licence as long as it's valid.
-If you intend to stay in France for longer than one year and your licence was issued after January 2021, you'll need to exchange your UK licence to a French licence.
+Yes, you can drive in France with a valid UK licence as long as it’s valid.
+If you intend to stay in France for longer than one year and your licence was issued after January 2021, has expired or has less than 6 months’ validity remaining, you’ll need to exchange your UK licence to a French licence.

 That depends on your level of France breakdown cover.
 RAC European Breakdown Cover covers 48 countries but operates in zones.
 If you’re covered for breakdown in Zone 1, that covers you when driving in France and also Belgium, Luxembourg and Germany – but not Spain or Italy, so if you plan to cross the border and into those countries, you’ll need to get cover for driving in Zone 2.